New Jersey Flatbed Truck Accident Lawyers

 Flatbed trucks are unique vehicles.
 Due to their design, they are ideal for transporting unusual, oversized, or irregularly shaped cargo across town or the country.
 While these trucks may be the only transportation solution for a wide range of cargo, they can also pose serious safety risks to other drivers on the road.
 When these colossal vehicles collide with smaller passenger vehicles, the result can be disastrous, even fatal.

-The truck accident lawyers at Brach Eichler Trial Lawyers understand the overwhelming feeling that most victims have after being involved in a flatbed truck accident.
+The truck accident lawyers at Brach Eichler Injury Lawyers understand the overwhelming feeling that most victims have after being involved in a flatbed truck accident.
 While coping with traumatic injuries, you are also trying to cope with keeping up with the bills and medical expenses that continue to pour in.
 At the same time, you may be having to field persistent calls from the trucking company’s insurer, who is pressuring you into accepting a settlement.
 Should you accept their first offer?
 Typically, the answer is no. A quick settlement is almost never in your favor.

 So how are you supposed to get the compensation you deserve?
-Talk to an experienced New Jersey flatbed accident attorney at Brach Eichler Trial Lawyers.
+Talk to an experienced New Jersey flatbed accident attorney at Brach Eichler Injury Lawyers.
 We can review your situation and give you a better understanding of what your case may be worth and how we may be able to help you recover what you deserve.
 For more information call us at (973) 364-8300.
 We can set up a free case evaluation and talk about the next steps.

 Types of Flatbed Truck Accidents